TriviumNode/cosmwasm-devtools/README.md

 # cøsmwasm devtøøls

-a tool for interacting with cosmwasm contracts. online at https://cosmwasm.tools
+a tool for interacting with secret cosmwasm contracts.
+Forked from https://cosmwasm.tools

 ## how to use

-- default network is the Uni testnet for Juno, but you can use mainnet, your local dev server, or any compatible chain
+- default network is the Pulsar testnet for Secret, but you can use mainnet, your local dev server, or any compatible chain
 - add an account for sending coins - connect your wallet, or generate a new account
 - add your contract
 - insert your JSON message to send